Cost: All courses offered by the Hunter Education Program are FREE of charge.

-- Where: Historically courses have been offered in the towns of Westminster (Worcester County) and Pittsfield (Berkshire County).
+- Where: Courses are only offered in the towns of Westminster (Worcester County) and Pittsfield (Berkshire County).

 - Students will be outdoors part of the day (rain or shine)!
 All students must come prepared.
 Please bring a lunch, snacks, water, and a whistle to class.
 Students must be dressed for outdoor activities (i.e. sunglasses, long pants, hiking shoes/boots, insect/tick repellent, rain gear, and bright-colored outer clothing).

 Additional Resources for Map, Compass, and Survival

 Who teaches these courses and why are they free?

 The core of the MassWildlife Hunter Education Program is it's dedicated team of volunteer instructors.
 Many of the courses offered across the state are taught by certified instructors who work in teams to conduct courses, secure teaching locations, and help pass on the traditions, ethics, and excitement of hunting to beginners of all ages.

 If you are interested in joining our team of volunteers,visit our page: Become a Masswildlife Hunter Education Volunteer Instructor.